-Recently, Emma, one of my 40+ clients asked me, “Should I be wearing black?
+Recently, Emma, (one of my clients), asked me, “Should I be wearing black?
 I have so many black clothes, but I think they’re making me look old.”
 It’s a question I hear often.

 How would you describe the way your skin looks when you wear black near your face?
-Is your response something like, “washed out”, “pale”, “drained”or “sick”?
-If you have light to medium hair or undyed greying hair, and a fair to medium complexion or a skin tone with a golden glow you may have noticed that wearing black near your face is aging and unflattering.
+Is your response something like “washed out”, “pale”, “drained”, or “sick”?
+If you have light to medium hair or undyed greying hair and a fair to medium complexion or a skin tone with a golden glow you may have noticed that wearing black near your face is ageing and unflattering.

 You need two pieces of fabric – one black, and the other a colour you love wearing; you know, the colour that people always comment on when you wear it.
 Place the black fabric over the coloured fabric and hold them under your chin.
 Look closely at your face.
 Are the circles under your eyes dark and pronounced?
 Are the wrinkles more pronounced?
 Does your skin look sallow?
 Now drop the black fabric and do the same again.
 Do you see a difference?

 So, if you feel like you’re in the same boat as Emma, here are my top 5 tips I shared with her to help her achieve a healthier look when wearing black: